bisdn/bisdn.github.io/network_configuration/vxlan.md

 The configuration files for ``switch2`` are identical to those of ``switch1`` with the exception of port names (``port_a`` and ``port_b`` become ``port_d`` and ``port_c``, and the IPv4 addresses for the VTEP, Remote and Local will switch.
-Therefore the files below will be listed without an explanation.
+Therefore the files below are shown without additional explanation.

 ```
 20-swbridge.netdev: